 Most probably the type of referral spam we’re dealing with here is ghost referral spam.
 But unfortunately, it’s difficult to know for sure…

 And a third way to recognize fake referral traffic is by simply visiting the referrer site.

 In most of the cases, you will land on a referring page that doesn’t have your backlink or you’ll be redirected to another domain.

 Impact of fake referrals to your Google Analytics account

-It`s especially annoying on new websites, which don`t yet receive a lot of referral traffic.
-Let`s see an example of a new website affected by referral spam:
+It’s especially annoying on new websites, that don’t receive a lot of referral traffic yet.
+Let’s see an example of a new website affected by referral spam:

-And there’s more: spam traffic does not convert on any of your goals, therefore the conversion rate will be also impacted.
+And there’s more: spam traffic does not convert on any of your goals, therefor the conversion rate will be also impacted.